finagle/finch/README.md

 Bonus Track: JSON on Steroids
 -----------------------------

-Finch.io provides a slight asynchronous API for working with standard classes `scala.util.parsing.json.JSONObject` and `scala.util.parsing.json.JSONArray` from Finagle.
-The core methods and practices are describe follow.
+**Finch.io** provides a slight asynchronous API for working with standard classes `scala.util.parsing.json.JSONObject` and `scala.util.parsing.json.JSONArray` from Finagle.
+The core methods and practices are described follow.

 **JsonObject & JsonArray**
 ```scala